Chrissy254/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la.. - Display current directory contents, including hidden files in the long format
+ls -lan - display content of a directory in long format,with user and group id numerically and hidden files